Adowya/MewPipe/README.md

 At the top level, the repository is split into a Client folder and a API folder.
 The client folder contains all the client-side AngularJS application.

 Within the client folder you have the following structure:
-* `node_modules` contains build tasks for GUlp along with other, user-installed, Node packages
+* `node_modules` contains build tasks for Gulp along with other, user-installed, Node packages
 * `bower_components` contains Javascript libraries essential for the development
 * `scripts` contains application's sources
 * `style` contains the css compile by the sass files